 Optimize Moisture with Humidifiers or Dehumidifiers

 Um, don’t those two systems do literally the opposite of each other?
 Why would I install one instead of the other?
 For home comfort, humidity levels should be between 35% and 50%.
 Too much humidity can cause microbes, condensation and even wood damage.
 Insufficient humidity can cause itchy skin, sinus sickness, splitting wood and sore throats.
 Depending on what climate you live in, chances are you have too much or too little humidity.

 Humidifiers add the ideal amount of moisture to your home’s air, helping with disease, dry skin, and distorted wood furniture and instruments.
 Dehumidifiers take away moisture from your home, helping to eliminate bacteria growth, and improving indoor comfort a great deal.

 Don’t Dismiss Duct Cleaning

 It’s practically spring and that means spring cleaning!
-Don’t exclude your ducts during this time of renewal.
-Since most of our in-home air arrives through our duct system, it’s vital to keep it from getting dirty with bacteria, microbes, and dust.
+Don’t forget your ducts during this time of renewal.
+Since the majority of our in-home air arrives through our duct system, it’s vital to keep it from getting dirty with bacteria, microbes, and dust.
 When you have your ducts cleaned, ask the service tech to check for duct leaks, as well.
 Leaks in the duct system can cause more contaminants to enter your air and move around throughout your home.
 Making sure they are clean and maintained will help keep your air clean and your family safe.